adambard/learnxinyminutes-docs/csv.html.markdown

 However, make sure that for one document, the quoting method is consistent.
 For example, the last two examples of quoting with either "" or \" would not be consistent and could cause problems.

-** Encoding **
+**Encoding**

+Different encodings are used.
 Most modern CSV files use UTF-8 encoding, but older systems might use others like ASCII or ISO-8859.

 If the file is transferred or shared between different systems, it is a good practice to explicitly define the encoding used, to avoid issues with character misinterpretation.